nondanee/AQIApp/README.md

 ### For crawler
 I use linux's "crontab" function to set a scheduled task running every 5 mins.
 Beacuse logging shows official website update their data close to half past an hour,
-I made the program check its start time before pulling data.
+I make the program check its start time before pulling data.
 *Can only run between 25 minutes and 35minutes past an hour*
 **If you know a better way, please notify me.**

 ### For server
-I use supervisor(really unfriendly to chinese output, and can not guide python's print() to stdout)
+I use supervisor (really unfriendly to chinese output, and can not guide python's print() to stdout)
 In order to log out sql-select costs, I use logging module and replace print() by logger.info()

 Please add following parameters to the supervisor's program configuration file